zzphamvanthanhzz/zworldping-api/README.md

 Everything that Worldping is capable of doing is exposed through a REST based API.
 Documentation for this API is available at [API Docs](http://docs.worldping.apiary.io/#)
+# This is a customize of worldping-api from raintank, thanks God for such an amazing opensource
 # zworldping-api